Education

 conference proceedings

-Gollihue, Krystin.
+Gollihue, Krys.
 (2019).
 Interweave: The Virtual Places of Rural Space.
 In Chen, Chen, Kristopher Purzycki, and Lydia Wilkes (Eds.), The Proceedings of the Annual Computers & Writing Conference, 2018.
 Fort Collins, Colorado: The WAC Clearinghouse.

 online & new media writing

-Gollihue, Krystin.
+Gollihue, Krys.
 (January 2018).
 “T0UCH1NG N01SE: Towards a Corporeal Topography.”
 No More Potlucks, 49.

 in progress

 3D Feeling: An Affective Model of Emotional Labor: This project uses computational methods to create 3D models from affective language analysis data.
 By analyzing language in terms of emotional labor and transducing that data into 3D form, I situate the invisible affective labor produced by women and people of color as having physical presence.
-This is currently in production by a group of Computer Science majors at Georgia Tech.

 Zines as Tactical-Technical Feminism: This article situates the late 80s to early 90s phenomenon of feminist zines within a framework of feminist rhetorical practice by showing the ways instructional documentation acts as a tactical move to build coalitions in the face of patriarchy and capitalism.